spolu/warp/README.md

-`warp` lets you share your terminal directly from your machine.
+`warp` lets you instantly share your terminal directly from your machine.

-You can start sharing your terminal with:
+Instantly start sharing your terminal (read-only) with:

 ```
 warp open stan-dev
 ```

-This will print the newly created warp ID and spawn a new shared temrinal.

-From there anyone can connect to your newly spawned terminal using the warp ID by running:
+From there, anyone can connect (read-only) to your newly spawned terminal using your warp ID by running:

 ```
 warp connect stan-dev